 Besides daily departures from Copenhagen, Denmark, Atlantic Airways has departures on certain days of the week from Reykjavík, Iceland, to the Faroe Islands and from Edinburgh, Scotland, to the Faroe Islands.
-Flights from Edinburgh to Faroe Islands depart twice a week all year round on Mondays and Thursdays from April to late December.
+Flights from Edinburgh to Faroe Islands depart twice a week on Mondays and Thursdays from April to late December.

-In addition, Altantic Airways also operates routes from the Danish cities of Billund and Aalborg, Denmark to the Faroe Islands.
+In addition, Atlantic Airways also operates a route from the Danish city Billund to the Faroe Islands.
 This route is flown several times a week.
 A route to another Danish city, Aalborg, is flown less frequently.

 When coming from North America to the Faroe Islands, a good bet is to stop over at Keflavík airport, Iceland, and then take the flight from Iceland to Faroe Islands.
 This route operates twice a week throughout the year adding an extra departure from May.

 The plane to Faroe Islands used to depart from the very small airport Reykjavíkurflugvöllur in Reyjavík city centre in the summer.
 Now, all flights from Iceland to the Faroe Islands depart from Keflavík International Airport (KEF).

 You will fly with Atlantic Airways from Iceland to Faroe Islands.
 The airline company has also made their departing times from Keflavík International Airport fit to the flights arriving from North America.
 This makes it easy and seamless to get onboard your connecting flight to Faroe Islands.